 Kyoto has four very distinct seasons and a huge program of events throughout the year, so you should plan your trip accordingly.

-For travelers planning a trip to Kyoto, but unsure about exactly when you should visit, this guide is for you.
+Planning a trip to Kyoto, but unsure about exactly when you should visit?
+This guide is for you.

 We’ve assembled details and facts about events, weather and busy periods, so you can decide the perfect time to take your trip!